 CBD is thought to decrease inflammation, increase blood flow and help with muscle relaxation, which means it could provide welcome relief for those experiencing pain during intercourse.

-One woman, who lives with both endometriosis and vaginismus, is Laura, 29, who chronicles her health journey through Instagram account The Endo Monologues.
+One woman, who lives with both endometriosis and vaginismus, is Jessica*, 29, who chronicles her health journey through Instagram account The Endo Monologues.

 She first tried US brand Foria – which is renowned for its products aimed at improving women’s health – in 2019.

-Now Laura claims CBD lube has allowed her to enjoy having sex again.
+Now Jessica claims CBD lube has allowed her to enjoy having sex again.

 “My boyfriend and I use CBD every time,” she said.
 “It helps the blood flow and reduces pain internally and around my vulva, so I can enjoy sex as opposed to finding it a really painful experience.

 “I’m at a point now where I can have penetrative sex and it doesn’t hurt, which is a huge thing that hasn’t happened for a long time.”